 As time goes by, it’s inevitable that things change physically and mentally for all of us.
 Our memories start to become a little hazier, we take a little bit longer to do the things we used to be able to do and our bodies just don’t react the way they used to – especially if you have grandchildren running around!
 Perhaps the most noticeable change is the difference in our bodies and fitness; if you are living with a condition that affects your mobility, it can sometimes prove difficult to ensure that you’re getting the right amount of exercise to keep you fit and healthy.
+If you are struggling to complete daily tasks as a result of your health, elderly care may be a good option for you.
 Ensuring that you do so will not only improve your immediate physical health, but can also help your emotional wellbeing too – not to mention living longer!

 According to government guidelines, adults aged 65 years and older should complete moderate aerobic activities once a week and strength exercises on two or more days a week – providing they have no conditions that limit their mobility.
 But what activities are suitable for the older generation?
 And are any of them actually enjoyable?